Top 91 Cowboy Tattoos Ideas – [2022 Inspiration Guide]

 3. Black and Gray Photo Realism Western Tattoos

 For some people, the best tattoos take a realistic approach and use black and gray ink to achieve this effect.
-The variety of subject matter that falls under the umbrella of “cowboy” means that any number of different designs can be successfully applied using this photo-realistic approach.
+The variety of subject matter that falls under the umbrella of “” means that any number of different designs can be successfully applied using this photo-realistic approach.

 4. Neo Traditional Western Tattoos